AbdullahElmancy/Blog/README.md

 # blog application
 ### This blog application created by Abdallah Elmancy
 This demo for blog app have 8 pages
-1-home Page
+1. home Page
-2-single post page
+2. single post page
-3-blog page
+3. blog page
-4-about page not include yet
+4. about page not include yet
-5-contact page not include yet
+5. contact page not include yet
-6- write page
+6. write page
-7- login page
+7. login page
-8- not found page
+8. not found page

 this dome have 12 components
-1-navbar
+1. navbar
-2-footer
+2. footer
-3-card
+3. card
-4-carlist
+4. carlist
-5-auth
+5. auth
-6-themetoggle
+6. themetoggle
-7-pagination
+7. pagination
-8-menuitem
+8. menuitem
-9-menu
+9. menu
-10-comments
+10. comments
-11-categorylist
+11. categorylist
-12-allCategory
+12. allCategory

 also two provider
-1- auth
+1. auth
-2- theme
+2. theme

 also interfaces
-1-post for posts/singlepot
+1. post for posts/singlepot
-2-comment
+2. comment
-3-category
+3. category

 addtional to api by using prisma this not our field as Frontend developer and i try to store img to firebase but need pay